Jim Salinger: NZ Government tree planting plan

 In October 2018, the NZ Labour Government, a coalition with NZ First, announced a goal to plant one billion trees over 10 years (between 2018 and 2017).
-The Forestry Minister, Shane Jones said applicants for the grants "could be looking to plant for reduced erosion, improved water quality, the development of Māori-owned land or to diversify productive land uses."
-It was also claimed that this programme would allow greater absorption of CO2 from the atmosphere and turn it into wood which holds carbon for as much as hundreds of years and that it would also reduce erosion.
-The government said that this was an acknowledgement of the commitment to the Paris 21 Agreement.
-Salinger challenged this, noting that in the first year of the programme only 12 per cent were native trees, and "ideally 90 per cent of the trees planted would be native species as they store more carbon."
+The Forestry Minister, Shane Jones said applicants for the grants "could be looking to plant for reduced erosion, improved water quality, the development of Māori-owned land or to diversify productive land uses".
+It was also claimed that this programme would allow greater absorption of CO2 from the atmosphere and turn it into wood which would hold carbon for as much as hundreds of years and that it would also reduce erosion.
+The government said this was an acknowledgement of the commitment to the Paris 21 Agreement.
+Salinger challenged this, noting that in the first year of the programme only 12 per cent were native trees, and "ideally 90 per cent of the trees planted would be native species as they store more carbon".
 The Forestry Minister Mr Jones, answered that it was a lot cheaper to plant pines.